keleko34/Konnekt/README.md

 </body>
 ```

-**Now go make Your App!**
+**Now Go Make Your App!**

 ### File structure
 The file structure of a konnekt app can be comprised of a single html entry point, your pre-installed libraries and a components folder to house all your components.
-Each component houses three main files, an **HTML**,**CSS**, and **JS** file, the build folder houses compiled files of your component to be loaded using different environments in a production scenario.
+Each component houses three main files, a **HTML**,**CSS**, and **JS** file, the build folder houses compiled files of your component to be loaded using different environments in a production scenario.

 ```
 ├── components/